-Through the third quarter of fiscal year 2022, TBAE is operating under a balanced budget.
-As a result, for the eighteenth year in a row, TBAE did not raise registration fees.
-With such fiscal responsibility, TBAE has a healthy fund balance at 92% of its annual budget.
-However, it is expected that the fund balance will need to be spent down to the amount set by policy within the coming years due to increased expenses resulting from the state-required move to privately leased office space.
+Through the third quarter of fiscal year 2024, TBAE is operating under a balanced budget.
+As a result, for the twentieth year in a row, TBAE did not raise registration fees.
+TBAE maintains a healthy fund balance, but it is expected to remain steady or be gradually spent down due to increased expenses resulting from the state-required move to privately leased office space, legislatively mandated employee salary increases in FY23 and FY25, and a decreasing rate of growth in registration numbers.

-Looking at registration trends on May 31, 2022, TBAE has seen a 2.8% annual increase for active architect registrants, a 0.2% annual decrease for active registered interior designers, and a 0.2% increase for active landscape architect registrants.
+Looking at year-over-year registration trends on April 30, 2024, TBAE has seen a 2.5% increase for active architect registrants, a 1.3% decrease for active registered interior designers, and a 2.4% increase for active landscape architect registrants.
 The increase in active registrants has slowed since FY18 and is likely to continue to level off in future years.

-In the enforcement unit, TBAE is on track to open approximately 314 complaints in FY22.
-Through May 31, 2022, the enforcement unit has closed 96 cases, with 16 resulting in disciplinary action by TBAE.
+In the enforcement unit, TBAE is on track to open approximately 241 complaints in FY24.
+Through April 30, 2024, 135 cases have been closed with disciplinary action or dismissed, including 28 disciplinary orders entered by the Board and 23 warning letters issued by the executive director.
 This pace should keep us on track to avoid a backlog in cases.